- WHO WE ARE

 Today's teens are different than those of prior generations.
 They are seeking different program models and opportunities for the summer months.
 Thousands of New York teens do not participate in Jewish summer programs and the current marketplace does not meet their needs.

 In order to expand the marketplace of options for New York’s Jewish Teens, The Jewish Education Project and UJA-Federation of New York launched a cohort of new summer programs designed to match specific interests and needs of Jewish teens in New York.
 The programs will all be part of a nurturing Incubator experience and will receive start up support from the newly formed New York Teen Initiative for Immersive Summer Experiences for Jewish Teens, a $9.2 million, four year initiative supported by the Jim Joseph Foundation and UJA-Federation of NY.

 The full list of new programs include:

-The Jewish Education Project is pleased to announce the availability of micro-grants ranging from $500-$1,000 to support new initiatives for teen engagement in the greater NY area.
+The Jewish Education Project is pleased to announce the recipients of the Teen Engagement micro-grants, that support new initiatives for teen engagement in the greater NY area: